domain-independent-dp/didp-rs/didppy/docs/papers.rst

     * This paper introduces Large Neighborhood Beam Search (LNBS).
 * Ryo Kuroiwa and J. Christopher Beck. `Parallel Beam Search Algorithms for Domain-Independent Dynamic Programming <https://tidel.mie.utoronto.ca/pubs/aaai24-parallel-camera-ready.pdf>`_.
 In Proceedings of the 38th Annual AAAI Conference on Artificial Intelligence (AAAI).
 2024.
     * This paper parallelizes :class:`~didppy.CABS`.
+* Ryo Kuroiwa and J. Christopher Beck. `Domain-Independent Dynamic Programming <https://arxiv.org/pdf/2401.13883.pdf>`_. arXiv.
+2024.
+    * This paper provides formal definitions of the modeling language and solvers for DIDP.
+It also introduces DIDP models for the orienteering problem with time windows and the multi-dimensional knapsack problem.